L'Idéal Cinéma Jacques Tati: 1900–1903: Construction and opening

 At the turn of the 20th century, Aniche was a town with a population of about 8000 that was centered around the coal and glass industry.
 La Chambre Syndicale des Verriers (Glass Workers Union), which had at its peak about 1800 members, was part of the General Confederation of Labour (CGT).
 In 1900, under the chairmanship of Albert and Paul Gallet Quévy, the union purchased land on Rue de la Pyramide (later named Rue Wambrouck) for sixteen thousand francs, for the purpose of constructing a new headquarters and to have a large multi-purpose hall for meetings and events.
-Construction took place from 1900-01 for L’Hôtel du Syndicat CGT.
+Construction took place from 1900 to 1901 for L’Hôtel du Syndicat CGT.
 On 26 January 1902, the building was inaugurated with Charles Adolphe Scelles as mayor.
 Besides meetings, the hall had its first cinema performance on 18 January 1903.
 This makes it the oldest workers' (publicly run) cinema in the world.

 On 23 November 1905, the meeting hall had its first film viewing.
 The film showcased was the 1902 French silent film A Trip to the Moon by Georges Méliès, just 14 minutes long.
 The seat capacity at the time was 600.
-The management frequently welcomed Pathé and the Gaumont Film Company, but signed with the Splendid Cinéma company.
+The management frequently welcomed Pathé and Gaumont, but signed with the Splendid Cinéma company.
 It would showcase performances in three parts; each part would contain three different films.
 The cinema's manager was Eloi Joseph Lanoy, who became mayor of Aniche in 1910.
 When Splendid Cinéma withdrew in 1911, the management worked with Excelsior-Rehauss and Rex Cinema to continue showing films.
 On 21 December 1912, the management responded to a decree to separate the projection room from the seating, and to attach the seats to the floor.
 Louis Pol took over as a manager.
 The cinema was renamed to L'Idéal Cinéma.